 Stay away from overuse of this high volume punctuation, and definitely avoid using it in the subject line.

-Messages that are overly graphic won’t get to your recipient.
+Messages that are overly graphics won’t get to your recipient.
 Even Salesforce says so.
 When crafting your email, a good rule of thumb to follow is to maintain a 60/40 text to image ratio.

 If too many images are crowding your email, your message is guaranteed to wind up in junk mail.
 Not sure about the ratio?
 Free tools like mail-tester give you a chance to test the spamminess of your emails!